aimeos/aimeos-docs/src/infrastructure/read-write-files.md

 Manages content files in local directories.

 dir-perm (default is 0755)
 : Permission bit mask if the directory doesn't exist and have to be created.
 The leading zero is mandatory so the value is recognized as octal value.
 The second digit is the mask for the creator of the directory, the third for this group and the forth for everybody else.
-The digits are bit masks for read, write and search permissions so "4" is read only, "2" is write only and "1" is the ability to decent into the directory and read the names of the next level.
+The digits are bit masks for read, write and search permissions so "4" is read only, "2" is write only and "1" is the ability to descent into the directory and read the names of the next level.

 ## Zip